2023 Most Popular Online Allied Health Professions Bachelor's Degree Schools in the Southeast Region

 Allied Health majors at NUS Florida take out an average of $34,430 in student loans while working on their Bachelor's Degree.

-ECPI University landed the #9 spot in the 2023 rankings for the most popular online bachelor’s degree allied health professions programs.
-Located in the large city of Virginia Beach, ECPI University is a private for-profit school with a fairly large student population.
+With a ranking of #9, ECPI University did quite well on this year’s most popular schools for allied health professions students working on their online bachelor’s degree.
+Located in the large city of Virginia Beach, ECPI University is a private for-profit school with a large student population.

 About 95% of the students majoring in allied health at the school are women while 5% are male.